adames-ouro/T-SNE/README.md

 ***Step 10: if iteration exceeds max iter parameter, stop, else keep iterating steps 6-9***

 - Repeat until done or stops.

+---

+> **Note:** t-SNE is computationally intensive and can be sensitive to hyperparameters.
+It's crucial to try different parameter values and interpret the visualizations with caution.